StigNygaard/lastfm-widgets/services/README.md

 ## Choosing between the two

 Both expose the same request/response contract, so the frontend widget works identically regardless of which backend is used.
 If you ain't already using either backend-technology, Deno KV solution on Deno Deploy is probably an easy and free way to get a backend-proxy for your widget.
 Deno Deploy free-tier has monthly storage/write limitations for Deno KV.
-If that could be an issue depends on factors like activity (usage) of widget, how often your scrobbles data updates, widget update-interval and widget playlist length.
+If that could be an issue depends on factors like activity (usage) of widget, how often your scrobble new tracks, widget update-interval and widget playlist length.
 For most, I think a free-tier Deno Deploy is plenty if only used for this widget.
 But I'm also still collecting practical experience on this myself, as the KV-based proxy-implementation is still very new.